Brent Newton

-Brent Evan Newton is an American legal scholar, the former deputy staff director at the United States Sentencing Commission, and a professor of law.
-Newton is an adjunct law professor at Georgetown University Law Center and Washington College of Law at American University and also works as an adjunct professor of political science and criminal justice at the University of Maryland.
+Brent Evan Newton is an American legal scholar, the former deputy staff director at the United States Sentencing Commission, and a professor of law at Penn State Dickinson Law, Georgetown University Law Center, and American University Washington College of Law.

 Newton graduated from the University of North Carolina at Chapel Hill and Columbia Law School, where he was a James Kent Scholar and a Senior Editor of the Columbia Law Review.
 After graduating from law school in 1992, he clerked for Judge Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit.
 After his clerkship, Newton worked as a public defender in both the state and federal systems.
 In that role, Newton also represented death row inmates in the American South.

 Newton has argued before the United States Supreme Court.
 In 2008, Newton argued Gonzalez v.
 United States.
 In 2010, Newton was elected as a member of the American Law Institute.
 In 1993, at the age of twenty-five, Newton handled a capital murder appeal to the United States Supreme Court.